TRADING TERMS AND CONDITIONS DEFINITIONS

 8.3 From time to time, in its absolute discretion, the Supplier may allow the Customer to return Goods.
 However, to do so in the rare cases where Goods are returnable with consent, the Goods must be returned with a valid returns number.
 Any debit notes issued by the Customer for these purposes will not be valid.

-8.6 The Supplier’s Goods are guaranteed against faulty materials and workmanship for one year, either from the date of payment for the Goods or the Date of Delivery, whichever is the latter.
+8.6 The Supplier’s Goods are guaranteed against faulty materials and workmanship for two years, either from the date of payment for the Goods or the Date of Delivery, whichever is the latter.
 However, if the Goods have been negligently installed or repaired, the guarantee is rendered void.
 The Customer must ensure that the Goods are installed by a qualified NIC/ECA registered contractor.

 8.7 The Goods are intended for use in the UK and the Supplier makes no warranties that the goods are suitable for use outside the UK, or comply with any laws, regulations or standards of any jurisdiction outside the UK.